aichemeco/amide_coupling/README.md

 ```

 ## Data and data process
-In data file, we upload most data we used in our work.
+In data folder, we upload most data we used in our work.
 The structure of substrates we used for HTE is shown in
 HTE Data-Substrate and Products.xlsx
 Also, we uploaded our USPTO data in